Extended-Thunder/send-later/index.md

 ### Don't deliver messages more than <u>&nbsp;#&nbsp;</u> minutes late

-This preference controls what happens when Send Later that's late because Thunderbird wasn't running or your computer was asleep at the time it was supposed to be sent.
-By default, Send Later will deliver such a message at the earliest opportunity to do so after its scheduled send time.
-If you would rather not have messages delivered late, you can enable this preference, and then instead of delivering a late message, Send Later will pop up a warning about it and leave it for you to edit to either reschedule its send time or send it immediately by hand.
+This preference controls what happens when Send Later encounters a message that was scheduled to send some time in the past.
+This can happen if Thunderbird was closed, or the computer was asleep at the actual scheduled time.
+If this option is disabled, those messages will be sent immediately next time Send Later is able to do so.
+If this option is enabled, then Send Later will pop up a warning about any such messages and leave them for you to reschedule by editing the relevant draft message by hand.

 ### Shortcut buttons

 In addition to these main settings, you can change the behavior of the shortcut buttons.
-Each of these buttons is bound to a [dynamic function](#dynamic), which by default is set to perform a simple "Delay," and passed different arguments to impose different delay times.
-However, you can choose any dynamic function you'd like, or write your own, using the dynamic function editor, described below.
+Each of these buttons is bound to a [dynamic function](#dynamic), which by default is set to perform a simple delay.
+However, you can choose any dynamic function you'd like, or write your own using the dynamic function editor, described below.
+Each button can pass different arguments to the dynamic function, thereby enabling you to reuse a single function for multiple shortcuts.

-You can also change shortcut labels, or
+The shortcuts can be accessed from within a message composition window using the keyboard commands `Ctrl+Alt+1`, `Ctrl+Alt+2`, and`Ctrl+Alt+3`, or from within the scheduler popup dialog using `Ctrl+1`, `Ctrl+2`, and `Ctrl+3`.

 ![Send Later shortcut preferences](/assets/prefs3.png)

 -   **Button label** specifies the string that is displayed in the button.

-    You can bind shortcuts to keyboard actions by placing an `&` in front of any letter.
-For example, setting a button label to `&Business hours` will be displayed in the scheduler dialog as "<u>B</u>usiness hours", and can be activated with Alt+Shift+B. Note: this assumes that nothing else in the dialog is bound to Alt+Shift+B, which may not be the case depending on your language settings.
+    You can bind shortcuts to "[access keys](https://www.w3schools.com/jsref/prop_html_accesskey.asp)" by placing an `&` in front of any letter.
+For example, setting a button label to `&Business hours` will be displayed in the scheduler dialog as "<u>B</u>usiness hours", and can be activated with
+    `Alt+Shift+B` (`Ctrl+Option+B` on Mac).
+Note: this assumes that nothing else in the dialog is bound to Alt+Shift+B, which may not be the case depending on your language settings.
--   **Function name** Specifies which dynamic function will be bound to this shortcut button.
+-   **Function name** Specifies which [dynamic function](#dynamic) will be attached to this shortcut button.
 -   **Input arguments** Arguments that will be passed to the dynamic function that may modify its behavior.
 See the section on [dynamic functions](#dynamic) for details on what these arguments can do.